ignotaC/epicanime/README.md

 Natsume Yuujinchou ( there are 5 seasons for now so lets say everything is good )

 Mob Psycho all series.
 Very nice anime.
-Only first episode seazon 1 is lame. but rest is gem.
+Only first episode of seazon 1 is lame. but rest is gem.  at the moment we have 3 seasons and all are VERY good.

 The Weathering Continent - 1h movie, nice story.